 Images can be powerful.
 They can communicate a story straight to your heart before it can beat.
 They can tell it in terms you can understand, even if those depicted speak another language.
-When images are used to capture the realities of the world we live in, you have photojournalism.
-You have documentary photography.
+When images are used to capture the realities of our world, you have photojournalism, and documentary photography.

 Documentary photography is used to document significant and historical events and is most prevalent in professional photojournalism or while reporting events from real life.
-However, it can also be used as an academic or artistic pursuit.
-It can even be a personal hobby.
+However, it can also be used as an academic or artistic pursuit, and it can even be a personal hobby.

 When it comes to documentary photography, the most important thing to remember is to document things as they happen naturally.
 This is not the time to set up elaborate photoshoot sets or to wait until the light is just right.

-And it is those raw moments that trigger our emotions and make us connect with the photo, that show us what is so special about the moment, what makes the subject of the photo truly unique.
+And it is those raw moments that trigger our emotions and make us connect with the photo, showing us what is so special about the moment, what makes the subject of the photo truly unique.

 Floods in Benin